 d.)
 Use the evalf(int(...)); command to find the volumes using Maple.
+Note that you can choose the integral sign from the Expression template to help set up the integral.
+The evalf(stuff) command will give a numerical value of whatever is inside the parentheses.

-For example, to find S use the command:
+To find S use the command: